yiying930/stem-based_method/README.md

 What could meta-analysts do to provide a meta-analysis estimate that builds a consensus among contradictory findings, when the bias correction methods themselves mutually contradict with one another?

 The stem-based method focuses on **n** most precise studies to provide a meta-analysis estimates because the models commonly suggest that the precise studies suffer less from publication selection.
 Heuristically, more precise studies are more reliable so that there is less reason not to publish the studies.
-Graphically, the following figure depicts the mean of coefficients conditional on precision levels across publication selection processes discussed above, showing that the precise studies have less publication bias.
+Graphically, the following figure shows that the precise studies have less publication bias by depicting the mean of coefficients conditional on precision levels across publication selection processes discussed above.

 ![Figure 2](https://github.com/Chishio318/stem-based_method/blob/master/figures/funnel_vertical1.png)
+> The orange lines in the funnel plots describe the mean of coefficients at each precision levels.

 **Estimation:** the stem-based method chooses the optimal **n** most precise studies to include by minimizing the Mean Squared Error (MSE) of the estimates. <p align="center">
   <a href="https://www.codecogs.com/eqnedit.php?latex=\min_{n}&space;MSE(n)&space;=&space;Bias^2(n)&space;&plus;&space;Var(n)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\min_{n}&space;MSE(n)&space;=&space;Bias^2(n)&space;&plus;&space;Var(n)" title="\min_{n} MSE(n) = Bias^2(n) + Var(n)" /></a>